wwwser11/Mobile-QA-Documentation/README.md

 The goal of this repository is to centralize mobile QA documentation, making it easily accessible and understandable for development, QA, and other stakeholders involved in the ComiCoin app.

 ## How to Use
+Checklists
 1. Start with the [Glossary](Glossary/Glossary_ComiCoin.md) to familiarize yourself with key terms.
-2. Explore the **Checklists** section for smoke and business logic testing procedures.
+2. Explore the [Checklists](Checklists) section for smoke and business logic testing procedures.
 3. Review **Bug Reports** for known issues and their statuses.
 4. Use [Mind Map](MindMaps/Mind_Map_ComiCoin_Mobile.pdf) to understand the business logic and flow.
 5. Refer to **Test Cases** for in-depth testing scenarios.